Malla Reddy University M.Sc Allied Science Admissions 2025

 There are various career opportunities for graduates who have completed their MBBS degree programme.
 In this section, we have mentioned the career options one can pursue after the MBBS degree programme.

-Doctor: A doctor is a medical professional who works in various healthcare settings and provides surgical, therapeutic and medicinal care to patients.
-He or she diagnoses, examines and identifies the illness, diseases and checks the medical history of a patient and also prescribes various tests to provide accurate medications.
+Doctor: Doctors are medical professionals who work in various healthcare settings depending on their expertise and provide surgical, therapeutic and medical care to patients.
+They diagnose, examine and identify and check the medical history of a patient and also prescribe various tests to provide accurate medications.

 Medical Officer: Medical officers are also known as chief medical officers, are doctors who are mainly in charge of clinics.
 Such physicians strongly recommend as well as provide medical assistance, problem detection, and instruction on medical conditions and illness control.
 Medical officers play an important role in supervising patient treatment and the duties of other medical professionals.

-Surgeon: The surgeon is a medical professional, often regarded as the surgical team leader.
-Medical surgeons work to ensure collaboration and coordination among all the other leaders of the surgical team, usually requiring another surgeon or an assistant to the surgeon, an anesthesiologist, and nursing staff in the operating theatre.
+Surgeon: Surgeons are medical professionals, often regarded as the surgical team leader.
+They ensure collaboration and coordination among all the other leaders of the surgical team, usually requiring another surgeon or an assistant to the surgeon, an anesthesiologist, and nursing staff in the operating theatre.

 General Physician: General Physicians treat diseases in the early stage, but if the illness remains serious after identification, then perhaps the patient is referred to a specialised medical professional.
 General Physicians are professionally educated physicians who provide elderly patients with a variety of nonsurgical medical attention.